darkred/Userscripts/Blabbermouth_-_generate_timestamps_and_add_link_to_the_FB_comments_area/README.md

   As you scroll down each page, it retrieves the relevant target news page in the background in order to get the relevant `published_time` data from the page, and then generates timestamps (like before) in relative format.

+  Since v1.2 now the script also works in paginated news pages.
 &nbsp;

 <sup>1</sup> Compatibility note regarding that feature: